swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-15-train-the-model-on-a-kubernetes-pod-with-cml.md

 You can check the labels with the `kubectl get nodes --show-labels` command.
 You should see the node with the `gpu=true`/ `gpu=false` labels.

-### Set up access to the Kubernetes Cluster of your cloud provider
+### Set up access to the Kubernetes Cluster of the cloud provider

 CML will need to access the Kubernetes Cluster inside the CI/CD pipeline to create the runner.